eldesh/llrbtree-zig/Readme.md

 # LLRBTree for Zig: Set and Map container

 This library provides kinds of container data structures: set of values and key/value map.
-These containers are implemented with the Left Leaning Red-Black trees that is a BST (Balanced Binary Tree) algorithm.
+These containers are implemented with the [Left Leaning Red-Black trees][^Sedgewick2008] that is a BST (Balanced Binary Tree) algorithm.

 ## Overview of Set of values